chrisdillard/packer_templates/README.md

 # packer_templates

 Packer templates using the vmware-iso builder for Windows and Linux and targeting a remote ESXi host.
-Minimal base configurations are set with the expectation that a config mgmt tool such as Chef will pick from there.
+Minimal base configurations are set with the expectation that a config mgmt tool such as Chef will pick up from there.

 ## Prerequisites
 * [Packer](https://www.packer.io/)